 20 Best Things to Do in Kitty Hawk, NC

-If you’re itching for the perfect destination for a family-friendly vacation, reunion with friends, or a romantic getaway all on the low-key side, Kitty Hawk is the place for you.
+If you’re searching for the perfect destination for a family-friendly vacation, reunion with friends, or a romantic getaway, all on the low-key side, Kitty Hawk is the place for you.

 1. Visit the Kitty Hawk Pier